Comparison snapshot

 Why this comparison is common

 The comparison appears when buyers want the flexibility of a Telegram AI bot but hesitate at the operational cost of self-hosting.
-They want the outcome more than they want the infrastructure burden.
+They want the result, not the infrastructure overhead.

 Where MyOpenClaw is stronger